*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Not only does the super ban do that, but it also strips a Switch console completely from its right to the CDN (Content Distribution Network).
 This means that a system will lose all access to re-download games and updates offline or online.

 This takes the prevention of hackers to a whole new level.
 This is by far the strictest we have seen a gaming company be with their consoles ever.

 However, it is not just hackers that have been caught in this web.
 In fact, a lot of culprits include many small modders who use modified Nintendo Switch systems to attain an advantage while playing against others.
 The ban is also extended to Switch users who have pirated the software or use homebrew software on the console.

-It is rumored that Nintendo has a system through which they can identify pirated software, unauthorized hardware, and much more.
+Nintendo has a mechanism in its system through which it can identify pirated software, unauthorized hardware, and much more.
 The Switch’s online site can also immediately detect any fraudulent behavior.
 It can check whether or not your game card is Nintendo-authorized and impose a permanent ban on the users if it is not.

 An authorized game usually has a unique certification that only Nintendo servers can recognize.
 This ban restricts gamers from accessing the eShop, online gaming, gameplay features, adding or chatting with friends, social media posting, etc.

 However, Switch owners have pointed out that recently they are receiving error codes like 2124-40007 while trying to use online services.
 This error code means that the owner or the console cannot use any online services because of a restriction placed by Nintendo.
 This is probably because the specific console has had a game installed through a pirated server.